mlibrary/solf-cloud-package-manager-demo/README.md

 * `repository.json`
 * `jar` files

 This demo repo is also a package repository!
 Well not the whole thing, but the `repo` folder is.
-It has a `publickey.der` that actually committed to the repository and not auto generated with the `set_up_rsa_keys.sh` script.
+It has a `publickey.der` that is actually committed to the repository and not auto generated with the `set_up_rsa_keys.sh` script.
 It has a `jar` file.
 In fact it's the same `jar` file that's in the  `lib` directory.
-And it is `repository.json`
+And it has `repository.json`

 There's more that you can put in a `repository.json`, but this minimal version will work for manually configured plugins.
 (I.E. what we did with adding a line to `solrconfig.xml` that references the plugin.)